 All scholarly approaches—historical, textual, empirical, pedagogical, performative—are welcome and encouraged.
 Each essay, hypertext, or other project submitted for possible publication will be anonymously reviewed by a minimum of two editors or experts from a particular area.
+Submissions for possible publication should be submitted through KBJ's submission interface at Submittable (see below for a button, also).
 Allowable formats include Word, RTF, or HTML.
-All article submissions should conform to the most recent style guide of the Modern Language Association (MLA, currently the 3rd edition of the MLA Style Manual and Guide to Scholarly Publications), which covers all matters related to manuscript preparation not covered by KB Journal guidelines.
+All article submissions should conform to the most recent style guide of the Modern Language Association, which covers all matters related to manuscript preparation not covered by KBJ guidelines.
 Authors must use in-text citations and provide a reference or Works Cited page at the end of the essay.
 Authors may also include explanatory endnotes, though such notes should be kept to a minimum and should not be automatically embedded in the text using Word's note function (they will need to be extracted).
 Hypertext or other projects requiring multiple files may be submitted as a Zip file.
 All essays may run a maximum of 7,000 words (not including the Works Cited or other endmatter).
+For projects that lie outside of these parameters, contact the editors.

 KB Journal seeks reviews of recent books focused on Burke and his ideas.
 Reviews should run a maximum of 2,000 words and include the book title in MLA format at the beginning of the review.
 The journal also seeks review essays discussing at least three books and/or articles that share a common Burke-related focus.
 Review essays should discuss how these works forward, enhance, or challenge Burke studies.
 Reviews essays should run a maximum of 4,000 words and should include the titles in MLA format at the beginning of the review.